DIKU-EDU/kudos/docs/advanced-synchronization.rst

 The :doc:`low-level synchronization primitives <low-level-synchronization>`, such as disabling interrupts and spinlocks, can be used to implement more advanced synchronization techniques.
-Kernel-level KUDOS supports sleep queues and semaphores.
-Documentation about kernel-level semaphores is coming soon.
+Kernel-level KUDOS supports :ref:`sleep queues <sleep-queues>` and :ref:`semaphores <semaphores>`.

+.. _sleep-queues:

 Sleep Queue
 -----------